 I have existential thoughts about my death all the time, but nothing comes of it.
-But during the Easter break of 2016, I sent an email to my psychiatrist and manager of the assessment team an email that stated that, for the first time in my life, I was having thoughts around planning my suicide.
+But during the Easter break of 2016, I sent an email to my psychiatrist and manager of the assessment team, an email that stated that, for the first time in my life, I was having thoughts about planning my suicide.
 I told them I’d been having thoughts about what to write in my suicide note.
-Normally, I never plan my suicide in away in advance, my attempts are always reactionary to when my darkness gets so bad, that I impulsively just try and kill myself.
+Normally, I never plan my suicide in any way in advance.
+My attempts are always reactionary to when my darkness gets so bad that I impulsively just try to kill myself.

-For example, the last time I tried I’d gone out with my friends drinking, had a great night, was happy right up until the point I crossed the threshold to my building.
-The second I crossed that, I was so deep in despair I tried to kill myself the second I got into my flat.
-That’s how it usually happens for me.
+For example, the last time I tried I’d gone out with my friends drinking, had a great night, and was happy right up until the point I crossed the threshold to my building.
+The second I crossed that, I was so deep in despair that I tried to kill myself the second I got into my flat.
+That’s how it usually happens to me.

 I sent this email off detailing what was going on with my thoughts and how I’ve never, ever, had thoughts like this before.
 The reply I got was shocking.
 They replied to my email but ignored my comments about my suicidal thoughts and planning, even though that made up almost the entire email content.

-The Mental Health Trust routinely ignored my communications chasing up the one-to-one and group support they promised to arrange.
-They especially ignored my communications when I attempted to chase up my complaints, and the promises they made during both arbitrations.
+The Mental Health Trust routinely ignored my communications, chasing up the one-to-one and group support they promised to arrange.
+They especially ignored my communications when I attempted to chase up on my complaints and the promises they made during both arbitrations.